yu-edwin/5500/PRD.md

 6. Encryption will store sensitive data (username/password) for users
 7. Avoid unrealistic images that may result in a negative reaction from user (body morphing)
 8. Will not include a social media aspect that may induce social anxiety or body shaming
-9. Will support all genders identities
+9. Will support all genders identities, age, race, and other demographics.
-10. Age appropriate regulation

 ## User Dimensions Analysis